Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 Members don't just pay dues.
 They show up more often — and when the activity feels "included," they spend more freely on everything else.

 A casual guest budgets for the whole visit: "We have $80 for bowling night."
 A member thinks: "Bowling's covered, let's get appetizers and a round of drinks."
+For FEC members, the same psychology applies — the go-kart ride is covered, so they're more likely to add on arcade credits, grab food, or stay longer.

 Add that to $600/year in dues and each member generates $1,500/year in total revenue.